pyOpenSci/handbook/CONTRIBUTING.md

 3. If you submit a pull request please be sure to use a branch in your fork.
 Do not use the `main` branch from your fork to submit a pull request.
 4. Please try to spell check and editor pull requests before opening them in our repository.
 This will save us time when reviewing your suggested change(s)!

-## Instructions for local development

-Some of our online content may need to be built locally.
-On this general contributing guidelines page, you will only find general contribution guidelines.
-Each repository contains instructions for local development setup in the `CONTRIBUTING.md` file for that specific repository.

-For instance, our peer review and python packaging guidebook are built using the `pydata_sphinx_theme`.
-We have created builds for those repositories using `nox`.

-Our website is a `jekyll`/`markdown` driven site.
-Thus, you will need to install `ruby`, and the gems needed to build the website following the contributing guide in our pyopensci.github.io repository.

 ## Contributor attributions

 We welcome and value contributions of all kinds.
 Some ways that